jenkinsci/job-dsl-plugin/docs/Job-DSL-Commands.md

 # DSL Factory

-Because the engine is just Groovy, you can call other Groovy classes available in the workspace.
+Because the engine is just Groovy, you can call other Groovy classes on the classpath.
 When in those methods the `job` method is no longer available, so it is recommended to pass in the current context to make this method available to another context.
 For example, when making utility methods, you would call them like this: